fluorine/GraphicMathNotation/SPECIFICATION.md

 * b-root of c = a
 * logarithm base-a of c = b

-There are no symmetric operands in the Y operator.
+There are no commutative operands in the Y operator.